mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 If 1.00 g of water requires 2.26 kJ to change it from water at 373 K to steam at 373 K, what is the change (specify it as an increase or decrease) in internal energy when 1.0 kg of gaseous water at 100°C changes to liquid water at the same temperature?
 What is the total change in the kinetic energy of the molecules of water?
 What is the total change in their potential energy?

 How many joules are needed to boil 1 kg of water under these conditions?

-The quantity found in the above activity is called the **specific latent heat of vaporization** l_v of water.
-Notice that by simple proportionality the heat needed to boil a mass m kg of water under these conditions is given by
-**Q = ml_v**
 ```

+The quantity found in the above activity is called the **specific latent heat of vaporization** $l_v$ of water.
+Notice that by simple proportionality the heat needed to boil a mass $m$ kg of water under these conditions is given by
+$Q = ml_v$

 ---